 Where to Stay in Mussoorie – Accommodation Options 2026

-Country Inn is another decent property with lesser charges, with mid-range options costing between INR 7,000 to INR 10,000 per night.
+Country Inn is a solid mid-range property, with rooms typically running INR 7,000 to INR 10,000 per night.

-In terms of budget travel, Bunkostel is a really nice place for backpackers and solo travelers.
-You will only find dorm beds here.
-Prices are around INR 500 to INR 700 per bed as of 2026.
-Budget hotels like Hotel Highland range INR 3,000 to INR 4,500 per night.
+For budget travel, Bunkostel is a good pick for backpackers and solo travelers, dorm beds only, priced around INR 500 to INR 700 per bed as of 2026.
+Budget hotels like Hotel Highland fall in the INR 3,000 to INR 4,500 per night range.

 Where to Eat in Mussoorie – Food Options